-4. Click the Create button.
-A new Authorization header appears on the Content page.
+- 4. Click the Create button.
+A new Authorization header appears on the Content page. - 5.
+Click the Activate button to deploy your configuration changes.

 This article describes an integration with a service provided by a third party.
 See our note on integrations for details.